mahoney1/_older_fab-samples-work/commpaper-README.md

 java -cp target/commercial-paper-0.0.1-SNAPSHOT.jar org.digibank.Buy
 ```

-If you have just executed a `buy` transaction above - jump to the `redeem` transaction below.
+If you have just executed a `buy` transaction above - jump to the `redeem` transaction below - otherwise execute the _buy_/_transfer_ sequence as described earlier.

-*Alternative to buy: Request to Buy the paper (buy/transfer sequence) *
+*Alternative: Request to Buy the paper (buy/transfer)*

 ```
 node buy_request.js
 ```

-Then complete the buy request by switching to the `MagnetoCorp` application directory (javascript) and execute a `transfer` transaction as MagnetoCorp:
+Now complete the _request_ by switching to the `MagnetoCorp` application directory (javascript) and execute a `transfer` transaction as MagnetoCorp:

 ```
 cd ../../magnetocorp/application

 node transfer.js
 ```